Nikhilthadani/MERN-AI-ChatBot/README.md

 Hello, Hope everything is working fine 😅

 # Check appropriate branches.
+Check appropriate branches where you need to find the code.

 # Starting project
 Includes base project template for NodeJs, MongoDB, Typescript and Lint

-#Final
+# Final
 Includes final code. 😃

-Feel Free to share any doubt, correction.
+Feel Free to share any doubts or corrections.